Skip to content

 • Alibaba Cloud Time Series Database InfluxDB Edition

-Parameters for DFF.CONN(...) are as follows:
+DFF.CONN(...) parameters are as follows:

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

 connector_id str Required Connector ID

-database str None Specify database
+database str None Specified database

 .query(...)

-Executes an InfluxQL statement, parameters are as follows:
+Executes an InfluxQL statement.
+Parameters are as follows:

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

-bind_params dict None Bound parameters
+bind_params dict None Bind parameters

 Example